MGoldstein18/learningPython/README.md

 Bar charts using Seaborn and Pandas

 ### graphs.py
-An exercise working various graphs using pandas and matplotlib
+An exercise working various graphs using pandas and matplotlib.